Bachelor of Science in Language and Behavioral Disorders

 Additional Program Academic Program Resource Miami

-- Evidence of having completed a high school degree or its equivalent.
+- A high school diploma or its equivalent.

 - A minimum cumulative grade point average (GPA) or equivalent of 2.0 or higher to be considered for admission from a high school, high school equivalent, and/or accredited institution of higher education in the United States and its territories.